 Press the Single tab to see the measurements in numeric and graphical form.
-Set the graph scales manually by making a note of the current Mean value and pressing Set Scales.
+Set the graph scales by pressing Set Scales.
 This opens the graph scales window.
-Ensure that autoscaling is turned off (press Autoscale to toggle autoscaling on/off, the status of autoscaling is shown by the adjacent indicator).
-Use the ellipses buttons to set the y-axis limits to be 0.005°C above and below the current mean value.
-Use the radio and up/down buttons to set the x-axis to 5 minutes:
+Ensure that autoscaling is turned on (press Autoscale to toggle autoscaling on/off, the status of autoscaling is shown by the adjacent indicator).
+Use the radio and up/down (or ellipses) buttons to set the x-axis to 60 minutes: